chrivand/Firepower_O365_Feed_Parser/README.md

 * If no objects have been created, 2 overridable objects will be created: 'O365_Web_Service_IPs' and 'O365_Web_Service_URLs';
 * Checking if O365 file was updated, using the O365 Version API Endpoint;
 * Automatic policy deploy using API when changes were made to Objects (optional, caution this will also deploy other, unrelated policy changes);
+* Webex Teams alert when changes were made to Objects;
 * Continuously checking for updates with a specified time interval (optional).

 ### Potential next steps

-* Email / Webex Teams alert when changes were made to Objects;
 * Create extra modules for other SaaS applications;
 * Create extra modules for other Cisco solutions (WSA, Umbrella etc.).